What Size Roof Lantern Do I Need?

 If you have an old house, it may not be strong enough to hold a big roof lantern.
 You must evaluate your existing roof structure and how much it can handle before determining the size of roof lights you need.
 This helps greatly.

 If you’re thinking ahead, work out how the roof lantern will increase your house’s value.
-A well-placed and right size roof lantern can elevate your house spec significantly.
+A well-placed and right-sized roof lantern can elevate your house spec significantly.

 What is below the roof lantern?